orcfax/docs/docs/developer-manual/consume.md

 ### Verifying the created at

 Generally a dapp will require knowing **when** a statement was deemed true.
-For example, that the statement represents the ada USD exchange rate in the last hour, not simply at some previous point in time.
+For example, that the statement represents the ADA USD exchange rate in the last hour, not simply at some previous point in time.

 The "right" way to handle time is down to the business logic and its needs.

 One way integrators might choose to this is as follows:

-1. Verify that the validity range of the tx is 'short' (say ~1h).
+1. Verify that the validity range of the transaction is 'short' (say ~1h).
 2. Check that the value of `created_at` falls within the bounds of this validity range.

 ### Coercing the body